DMcSweeney/MPhys/Week_1/README.md

 Use [pyDICOM](https://github.com/pydicom/pydicom) or [simpleITK](http://www.simpleitk.org/).

 SimpleITK is a C++ library with binary distribution for Python whereas pyDICOM is a python library.<br>
+SimpleITK could be faster since backend is in C but it looks more convoluted to implement.
+See [here](https://github.com/concept-to-clinic/concept-to-clinic/issues/121 "SimpleITK vs pyDICOM")<br>

 All data is open-source and can be found at: https://wiki.cancerimagingarchive.net/display/Public/Head-Neck-PET-CT <br>
 I think this is the dataset they showed us.<br>